legendddhgf/GradeMaster/README.md

 * Easy to use with complete documentation
 * Enable tracking of grader for every individual section per student
 * having prespecified comments with grades associated
-* scripts that not only can run if the are associated with your section responsibilities
+* scripts that not only can run if they are associated with your section responsibilities
     * but also those that can run alongside to automatically populate grades and comments
 * csv export customizable format
 * grade.txt customizability